 Priorities have shifted and our community continues to evolve as we navigate our future.
 How do we ensure the long-term relevance and viability of Omaha’s transportation network amidst these changes?
 It’s our job to answer that question.

 Some things will always remain true: people with access to good jobs, education, services and cultural amenities build strong, more desirable communities.
 Businesses choose to locate in connected places; young people seek them out and families want to stay.

 Increased accessibility for everyone in our community continues to be a driving force of change.

 Our community is connecting multiple exciting conversations about transportation — from our roads, busses, bike lanes and sidewalks to how we move freight, where we park cars and how neighborhoods develop — that are happening all around the Greater Omaha region.
 Things are moving and ConnectGO is leading the way.

 ConnectGO is an intentional, community-wide dialogue about the future we build for ourselves.
 It’s about using our voices to determine what kinds of transportation systems will support a more equitable, accessible and modern city.
 These conversations will lead to a roadmap to get us there.

 How will ConnectGO happen?

 Over the past 18 months, we’ve been gathering input from the community to better understand people’s needs, priorities, challenges and ideas and linking conversations with stakeholders across the region about what equitable, accessible, and modern transportation means to their communities.

 Let’s go!
 Our region can’t afford to lag behind other communities.
 It’s important that we move forward or we risk becoming stagnant.
 We are reorienting our thinking around access and other disparities that hold us back.

 ConnectGO will result in an actionable strategy that includes implementation plans for policy, programs and specific transportation projects.
-The strategy, scheduled to be completed in late 2020, will include both short-term and long-term solutions, and will be our roadmap going forward.
+The strategy, scheduled to be completed in 2021, will include both short-term and long-term solutions, and will be our roadmap going forward.